apnadkarni/blt/doc/tree.rst

     **socket**
       Type of entry is a socket.

-*treeName* **dump** *node* ?\ *switches* ... ?
+*treeName* **dump** *nodeName* ?\ *switches* ... ?
-  Returns a list of the paths and respective data for *node* and its descendants.
-The subtree designated by *node* is traversed returning the following information for each node: 1) the node's path relative to *node*, 2) a sublist key value pairs representing the node's data fields, and 3) a sublist of tags.
+  Returns a list of the paths and respective data for *nodeName* and its descendants.
+The subtree designated by *nodeName* is traversed returning the following information for each node: 1) the node's path relative to *nodeName*, 2) a sublist key value pairs representing the node's data fields, and 3) a sublist of tags.
 This list returned can be used later to copy or restore the tree with the **restore** operation.
 The following switches are available:

   **-file** *fileName*
     Write the dump information to the file *fileName*.